eagle840/katacoda-labs/sshbasics/step1OLD.md

-The top terminal is this lab we'll consider ther server and the bottom one the client.

-# Top termainal (server)

 You're presently logged in with root, so lets setup a new user, alexis

 `useradd -m -c "comment for alexis" -s /bin/bash alexis`{{execute}}